-There are thousands of religious, spiritual, human potential groups, etc., that exist in our society and it is possible that at one time or another in your life you may either be looking to join to a group or have been approached to join one.
+There are thousands of religious, spiritual, human potential groups, etc., that exist in our society and it is possible that at one time or another in your life you may either be looking to join a group or have been approached to join one.

 Deciding what group is best suited for you may seem a difficult undertaking and often people call us wanting to know if there exists a list of "cults" so making their decision would be simpler.